bradwray/HexConversionPuzzle/README.md

-A simple decimal to hexidecimal conversion puzzle game to be used with AP Computer Science Principles classes.
+A simple binary to decimal to hexidecimal conversion puzzle game to be used with AP Computer Science Principles classes.